Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 A significant number of these things are single-use items.
-Only used once and afterward threw in the garbage.
+Only used once and afterward thrown in the garbage.
 In any case, what happens to this plastic once the garbage bin gets discharged?
 It does not just vanish through the air.

 Marine debris originates from two common sources: